 They wrote new papers.
 Agreeing the girl was worth ten pounds considering the number of years ahead of her and reducing the balance by three hogshead of tobacco or fifteen English pounds-the latter preferred.
 The tension lifted, visibly so on D'Ortega's face.
-Eager to get away, Vaark said hurried goodbyes to Mrs. D'Ortega, the two boys and their father.
+Eager to get away and re-nourish pe good opinion of himself, Vaark said hurried goodbyes to Mrs. D'Ortega, the two boys and their father.
 On his way to the narrow track, he turned Regina around, waved at the couple and once again, in spite of himself, envied the house, the gate, the fence.
-Might it be nice, such a fence to enclose the headstones in his meadow?
+For the first time he had bested-face to face-a nobleman.
+Out-nobeled his in face and realized, not for the first time, that only things, not bloodlines or character, separated them.
+So mighten it be nice to have such a fence to enclose the headstones in his own meadow?
 And one day, not too far away, to build a house that size on his own property?
 On that rise, in back with a better prospect of the hills.
 Not as ornate, as D'Ortega's.
-None of that pagan excess, of course.
+None of that pagan excess of course.
 But fair.
 Nor would it be compromised as was Bliss.
 Access to free labor made D'Ortega's leisurely life possible.
-Without the blacks he would not be simply in debt; he would be eating from a trough instead of a silver plate and sleeping in the wild rather than a four post bed.
+Without the blacks he would not be simply in debt; he would be eating from a trough instead of d silver plate and sleeping in the wild rather than a four post bed.
 Jacob Vaark sneered at wealth dependent on a captured work force that required more force to maintain.
-What was left of his kind of Protestantism-church of England rather than the brutal Mather-recoiled at whips, metal, and armed overseers.
-He was determined to prove that his own industry and skill could amass the fortune, the station D'Ortega claimed without trading his conscience for coin.
+The dregs of his kind of Protestantism-church of England rather than the brutal Mather-recoiled at whips, metal, and armed overseers.
+He was determined to prove that his own industry and skill could amass the fortune, the station D'Ortega claimed, without trading his conscience for coin.